• Skip to main content

 • Make Ahead - This avocado herb dip can be made ahead the same day you plan to eat it.
 Because of the avocado, it should not be made a day in advance or it will begin to brown and not be as fresh.

 • If making earlier in the day and bringing to a party, you can add an extra squeeze of lemon juice to the top.
-Then press a piece of plastic wrap onto the dip covering the bowl so there is no air touching the dip.
+Then press a piece of plastic wrap directly onto the dip covering the bowl so there is no air touching the dip.
 This will help ensure that the dip doesn't brown.
 If it does brown a little, just give it a stir before serving, it's totally fine!

 • Transporting - You can pre make a platter of sliced veggies with the dip in the middle, but wait to add any dry snacks like crackers or pretzels until serving.
 Wrap the platter with either plastic wrap or bees wrap and then tie it up in a dish towel for safe transporting!